Where We Serve

 D.R.
 Congo – Nyankunde

 Bringing Hope to Nyankunde

 Chronic instability and ongoing conflict have caused severe poverty in the eastern region of the Democratic Republic of the Congo.
-Ongoing challenges include insufficient food sources, malnutrition, and poor health.
-God calls us to bring His love and healing to the places in the world experiencing the most pain.
+Ongoing challenges include insufficient food sources, malnutrition, poor access to quality health care, political instability, tribalism, and the proliferation of rebel groups.

 - Maternal and infant mortality rates in the peripartum period;

 - Care of chronic diseases including diabetes and heart failure.

 Here are just a few examples of the fruit they are seeing: